Health Library

 It is important to allow the stress fracture to fully heal before returning to activity.
 To protect the injured bone, your doctor may place your child on crutches or use other tools, such as a walking boot, to help the stress fracture heal.

-Physical therapy (PT) plays an important role in helping to treat the underlying factors that may have played a role in an injury.
-The goal of PT is to help your child return to his or her previous activities slowly and safely.
+Physical therapy (PT) plays an important role in helping to treat the underlying factors that may have played a role in the injury.
+The goal of PT is to help your child return to their previous activities slowly and safely.

 When Is Surgery Needed?